uzborg950/SARAS-ESAD-Baseline/README.md

 ### Introduction

 The project is a fork of https://github.com/Viveksbawa/SARAS-ESAD-Baseline.
-It modifies and builds upon the existing RetinaNet architecture and improves its capability of recording temporal information.
+It modifies and builds upon the existing RetinaNet architecture and extends its capability to record spatiotemporal information.

 ### Primary Features (so far)